acsone/wms/odoo/local-src/stock_groupbypartner/README.rst

 that has not been reserved yet and that does not have the same procurement group but the same partner, locations and picking type (moves should already have them identical).
 Otherwise, create a new picking to Assign them to.
+This module will not group pickings having a dedicated carrier.

 Installation
 ============